mjordan/bagit_indexer/README.md

 ====================================================================================================> 100%
 Done.
 5 Bags added to http://localhost:9200/bags
 ```
-indexes each Bag in your Elasticsearch instance, resulting in an Elasticsarch document for each Bag like this:
+This indexing results in an Elasticsarch document for each Bag like this:

 ```json
 {